 With Easyship you can choose to deliver shipments with duties pre-paid (DDP) or with duties unpaid (DDU) with a click of a button.

+It's common to hear the words "tariff" and "duty" used interchangeably, however, there is a slight difference in definition.
 A tariff is the taxed percentage of an item.
 For example, if I import a carpet to the United States, US Customs would charge a tariff of 4.5%.

 Import duty is the actual amount of money paid on the imported product, and this value depends on the quantity imported.
 In the case of the carpet to the US, when importing $1,000 worth of carpets, the import duty would be $45.